Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 &nbsp;</br>
 ## Functions
-You can manipulate One-Shot on Steroids with these functions:
+You can manipulate One Shot on Steroids with these functions:

 | Function                                 | Description                                                                |